gtonkinhill/panaroo/docs/gettingstarted/params.md

                         interest as these are often hard to disguish from contamination.
 Results will likely include  higher
                         number of spurious annotations.
+  --remove-invalid-genes
+                        removes annotations that do not conform to the expected Prokka format such as those including premature stop codons.

 Matching:
   -c ID, --threshold ID